goafabric/example-konstruction-kit/doc/security/bsi-c5.md

 - It is 20 to 25 characters long and uses two types of character (e.g. a sequence of words).
 This kind of password is long and less complex.
 - It is eight to 12 characters long and uses four types of character.
 This kind of password is short and complex.
 - It is eight characters long, uses three types of character and is also protected by multi-factor authentication (e.g. in the form of a fingerprint, verification via app or a PIN).
 This is the recommended method, generally speaking.
+- upper-case and lower-case letters, numbers and special characters

 # result
 - weak can be anything